henrikvilhelmberglund/unocss-tutorial/src/content/tutorial/1-basics/3-shortcuts/3-dynamic-shortcuts/content.md

 });
 ```

 After creating the new dynamic rule all of the text in the preview should have its own color.
 There is a potential problem though, since we used the `bg-${c}-300` syntax we can't really get a skyblue or hotpink button like before.
 Can we fix this?
+We'll look at this in the next lesson.